 - Genetic Vaccine

 - Genetic vaccine is a vaccine in the form of DNA.
-A variety of genetic vaccines will be provided to patients of One World Clinic.
+A variety of genetic vaccines will be provided to patients.
 It will target key molecules of target cancer as detected by genomic test of cancer cells.
+The general idea is to introduce a patient’s immune system to his or her cancer in a targeted way so as to provoke an immune response.

 - All the important key markers or antigens of cancer of a variety of types will be target of genetic vaccines